TEN7-Archive/flightdeck.ten7.com/README.md

 ## Support

-You can always [post an issue](https://github.com/ten7/flightdeck.ten7.com/issues/new) on our Github page for general issues.
+Flight Deck is developed and supported by [TEN7](https://ten7.com/), whose mission is to Make Things That Matter.
+Please [post an issue](https://github.com/ten7/flightdeck.ten7.com/issues/new) on our Github page for general issues.
 If you have an issue or a feature request for a specific container, please see that container's git repository.

 ## License